Vratislav Petráček

-Vratislav Petráček (22 February 1910 - 1987) was a Czechoslovak gymnast.
-He competed at the 1936 Summer Olympics, helping his team to 4th there, and the 1948 Summer Olympics, where he helped his team to 6th place.
+Vratislav Petráček (22 February 1910 – 23 May 1987) was a Czech gymnast.
+He competed for Czechoslovakia at the 1936 Summer Olympics, helping his team to 4th there, and the 1948 Summer Olympics, where he helped his team to 6th place.
 Additionally, he competed at the 1938 World Artistic Gymnastics Championships where he helped his Czechoslovak team to a gold medal, won an individual silver medal on the pommel horse apparatus, and an individual bronze medal on the rings apparatus.